Hanover-CS/HC25-Caio-Montilha-Senior-Project/docs/proposal.md

 <img src="images/sride_existing_solution.png" alt="Sride Project Screenshot" height="450">

 ### Kotlin Uber Clone by EDMT Dev
 The "Kotlin Uber Clone" by EDMT Dev is a comprehensive YouTube tutorial series that walks developers through the entire process of building an Uber-like ridesharing app using Android Studio and Kotlin.
 The series covers a wide range of topics, from setting up the project and integrating user authentication to implementing real-time location tracking and ride-matching algorithms[5].
 While this tutorial provides a strong foundation for building a ridesharing app, it lacks certain customizations that are essential for a college-specific environment, such as student verification and community-focused features.
-For all that, the tutorial is a valuable resource for understanding the technical stack and development practices necessary for my project.

 <img src="images/kotlin_uber_clone_existing_solution.png" alt="Kotlin Uber Clone Screenshot" height="450">